antvis/G2/site/docs/manual/core/scale/overview.en.md

 ### Scale Non-Synchronization

 If you want to disable synchronization (e.g., when drawing dual-axis charts), you need to set `scale.independent` to `true`.
 Scales with this property won't synchronize with any other scales.
-In the example below, the y channels of interval and line will use two different scales, generating two different coordinate axes.
+In the example below, the y channels of interval and line will use two different scales, generating two different coordinate axis.

 ```js | ob { autoMount: true  }
 import { Chart } from '@antv/g2';